Best Crypto Wallets 2025

 Which crypto wallet is the best?

-Can I store different cryptocurrencies in the same wallet?
+Can I store different cryptocurrencies in one wallet?

 Can I switch crypto wallets?